calisirmori/calisirmori/README.md

 **Hi there** 👋

-I'm a Software Engineering student at ASU in Arizona, United States
+I'm a Software Engineering student at ASU in Arizona, United States.
+And Full Stack Developer at RGL.

 **NOW**

-✨ Working on personal projects
+✨ Working on upgrading Recharge Gaming Leauge to a new stack to interact and have better responsiveness with users.

 **BIO**

 🏢 I'm currently studying at Arizona State University
 ⚙️ Languages I use daily: MERN Stack
-🌱 Learning all about Full Stack
 📫 Reach me: calisirmori@gmail.com

 <!---